siuwafong/functions-battleship/README.md

-An online version of this app can be found on `https://functions-battleship.netlify.app/`
+An online version of this app can be found [here](https://functions-battleship.netlify.app/)

 # Functions Battleship